joel-sc13nc3/pptautomation/Readme.txt

     1.b check python was properly installed by opening the cmd and run  the command [ python --version ] (do not include brackets).
 The python version should appear here
 2. Install Libraries
     2.a Open CMD and install the libraries by typing [pip install name_of_variable] (do not include brackets).
-    This needs to be done for the following list of libraries: pandas, numpy, thinkcell,regex
+    This needs to be done for the following list of libraries: pandas, numpy, thinkcell,regex,openpyxl

 Note: This needs to be done only the first time python is installed